rozbb/draft-waict-transparency/draft-waict-transparency.md

 The `.p/<W>` suffix is only present for partial tiles, defined below. <W> is the width of the tile, a decimal ASCII integer between 1 and 255, with no additional leading zeroes.

-The enrollment dictionary MUST store a tile of an enrolled dictionary for at least one year beyond the youngest entry in the tile.
-If the tile is partial, then the enrollment dictionary MUST NOT delete it until the site unenrolled.
+The transparency service MUST store a tile of an enrolled dictionary for at least one year beyond the youngest entry in the tile.
+If the tile is partial, then the transparency service MUST NOT delete it until the site unenrolled.

-An enrollment dictionary MAY prune sites for inactivity.
+A transparency service MAY prune sites for inactivity.
 That is, it MAY unenroll them after a year of no updates.

 ### Manifest